carlosjhr64/korekto/examples/Tutorial.md

 Burrowing yourself down all the way to first principles.
 CONSIDER YOURSELF WARNED!

+## Heap

+`Korekto` keeps a heap of recent (non-pattern)statements to search for matches.
+This heap is limited to a size of 60 by default and it's cleared after every imported page.
+One may re-introduce an old statement into the heap by restating(recalling) it.

 ## Statement types

 Although I tried to match the normal semantics of